gvwilson/thirdbit/src/fiction/madica/index.md

 *It's not fair!* Madica thought.
 She had just saved the world.
 She was apparently doomed to spend eternity floating through space, and now there were *these* guys again.
-And the poor cat---who knew *what* Mr.
+And the poor cat—who knew *what* Mr.
 Poudell was going to do to it?
-He was probably going going to take its head off and---
+He was probably going going to take its head off and—

 Madica sat up.
 The heads!
 When she had put the snarkasaurus's head back on, it had woken up!
 She jumped out of the chair, ran over to the nearest glass case, and knocked it off the control panel.
-It cracked when it hit the floor, but she didn't care---she was already lifting the pygmy elephant's head off its pedestal.
+It cracked when it hit the floor, but she didn't care—she was already lifting the pygmy elephant's head off its pedestal.

-Where where where where---there!
+Where where where where—there!
 The zombies were still getting to their feet, but she had to move fast.
 "Excuse me," she said, stepping around one and tripping another (some kind of velociraptor that she *didn't* want chasing her, thank you very much).
 She set the elephant's head on